 Lotteries

-A simply advice leaflet on running a lottery, including raffles, tombolas and sweepstakes has been produced by the Gambling Commission and can be downloaded below
+A simple advice leaflet on running a lottery, including raffles, tombolas and sweepstakes has been produced by the Gambling Commission. pdf Read leaflet from the Gambling Commission (258 KB) .

-Download a more detailed guide on running small lotteries:
+pdf Download a more detailed guide on running small lotteries (238 KB) .

-If your lottery cannot be run in such a way as to fall within the definition of an "exempt lottery" you may decide to register with us to provide Small society lotteries.
+If your lottery cannot be run in such a way as to fall within the definition of an exempt lottery you may decide to register with us to provide small society lotteries.
+Read about small society lotteries

 Race Nights, Casino Nights etc.

-A simple advice leaflet on running a race night, casino night or similar event for a good cause has been produced by the Gambling Commission and can be downloaded below:
+A simple advice leaflet on running a race night, casino night or similar event for a good cause has been produced by the Gambling Commission. pdf Read leaflet.
+(405 KB)

 Bingo